coinhubx/viral-ui-website/README.md

 ## Naming

-Use kebab-case since this is what shadcn/ui already uses.
+Use kebab-case and named export since this is what shadcn/ui already uses.
 Feel free to name your components whatever you want but as a user I would like it if your custom input was not called input.tsx because shadcn/ui already has that and I might want to use both in my project.
 I would call it something like cool-input.tsx or cole-input.tsx.

 ## components/ui folder